 - GCE A-level BBB, including a grade B in Biology, Human Biology, Chemistry, Applied Science or Physics.

-- BTEC Level 3 Diploma DD (all subjects accepted) with an A-level at grade B in: Biology, Human Biology, Applied Science, Chemistry or Physics.
+- BTEC Level 3 Diploma DM in any subjects with an A-level at grade B in: Biology, Human Biology, Applied Science, Chemistry or Physics.

-- BTEC Level 3 Subsidiary Diploma D (all subjects accepted) with two A-levels at grade B, to include: Biology, Human Biology, Chemistry or Physics.
+- BTEC Level 3 Subsidiary Diploma D in any subjects with two A-levels at grade BC, to include: Biology, Human Biology, Applied Science, Chemistry or Physics.

 - International Baccalaureate Diploma 30 points, including 5 in Higher Level Biology, Chemistry or Physics.
 GCSE English equivalent SL 5 or HL 4 and Mathematics SL 4 or HL 4.

 Five GCSEs at grade C or grade 4 or above are also required, including English Language, Maths and one science subject.